nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add_student n/NAME p/PHONE_NUMBER e/EMAIL [t/TAG]…​` <br>
 Constraints:
 * Tags must be at most 40 characters long, and must be alphanumeric
+* Maximum length for a name is 256 characters long
+* Maximum phone number is 16 numbers.
+* Maximum email length is 256 characters
 <box type="tip" seamless>

 **Tip:** A student can have any number of tags (including 0)